-What sets the Pumpkinseed fish apart from the Bluegill, which is a similar size, is its ability to eat snails, the intermediate hosts of several fish parasites.
-Redear Sunfish have traditionally been stocked for this purpose, but the Wisconsin DNR does not allow Redear stockings, and severe winters in the upper Midwest may kill them.
+What sets the Pumpkinseed apart from the Bluegill is its ability to eat snails, which are the intermediate hosts of several fish parasites.
+Redear Sunfish have traditionally been stocked for this purpose, but they may not survive the severe winters in the upper Midwest, so this makes Pumpkinseed a good alternative.
 They may take pellets if natural food is short, but the natural food will always be their preference.

-Pumpkinseeds are native to all of Wisconsin and most of Illinois, making them a terrific choice for snail control.
+Pumpkinseed are native to all of Wisconsin and most of Illinois, making them a terrific choice for snail control.
 Bear in mind, however, that Bluegill must also be present to focus the Pumpkinseed’s foraging habits predominantly onto the snails.
-Therefore, when stocking a new pond, we recommend about 100 Pumpkinseeds and 200 Bluegill per surface acre.
-When stocking a pond already established with Bluegill, we recommend 100-500 Pumpkinseeds, though the amount depends on many factors.
-Contact Keystone Hatcheries for advice.
+Therefore, when stocking a new pond, we recommend about 100 Pumpkinseed and 200 Bluegill per surface acre.
+However, when stocking a pond already established with Bass and Bluegill, you may need more than 100 Pumpkinseed per surface acre.

 Finally, the demand for Pumpkinseed is higher than the availability, so you may need to get on a wait list to receive them.